jlinick/EclipseAutomator/README.md

     {"name": "c4", "time": "2024-04-08 12:57:30.3", "text": "End of Eclipse"}
 ],
 ```
-All of the subsequent events are based on these times, so these need to be entered precisely.
+All of the subsequent events are based on these times, so these need to be entered precisely. *note that all times should be in local time - or in whatever time your computer is set to*

 ### equipment